Report Highlights Insurance Denials In MN

 In a new investigation, Minnesota’s KSTP highlights a pattern of insurance companies denying coverage for consumers seeking care for mental illnesses.
 Consumers for Quality Care has previously highlighted how lack of mental health parity can hurt consumers.
 KSTP’s story comes during Mental Health Month and after a review of medical, state and court records found that insurance companies have routinely denied coverage for mental health-related treatments.

-The insurer suggested she go to an “intensive outpatient treatment” program, but there were none within two hours from the Uhlenkamp’s home.
+"All of a sudden, things weren't automatically covered," [Sophia’s mother], Jeannie Uhlenkamp said.The insurer suggested she go to an “intensive outpatient treatment” program, but there were none within two hours from the Uhlenkamp’s home.
 Even after a relapse, BCBS denied coverage for the cost of her treatment.

-Brooke Mischler’s parents sued their insurer, OptumHealth, after exhausting appeals to have their daughter’s eating disorder treatment covered.
+"We couldn't believe it," Jeannie Uhlenkamp said.Brooke Mischler’s parents sued their insurer, OptumHealth, after exhausting appeals to have their daughter’s eating disorder treatment covered.
 Even after her eating disorder was so severe that she was sent to the ER by her psychiatrist, their insurer refused to cover her treatment.

-Wrobel adds that she thinks the state is moving backward, instead of forward.
+Elizabeth Wrobel, who represented the Mischlers, specializes in health insurance benefit disputes and said she finds the practice of denying mental health disorders is not limited to a single company.
+"It's an ongoing problem," Wrobel said.Wrobel adds that she thinks the state is moving backward, instead of forward.
 She believes that denying mental health coverage has, once again, become a common practice amongst the state’s insurers.